-The 糖心Vlog and iCARP CIC are running a research study to investigate how angling in a peaceful, friendly setting can help military veterans and emergency service personnel living with PTSD.
+The 糖心Vlog and iCARP CIC are running a research study to investigate how angling in a peaceful, friendly setting can help military veterans, emergency service personnel, train and tube train drivers, living with PTSD.

 Previous research has shown that angling can help reduce the symptoms of Post Traumatic Stress Disorder (PTSD).
 This project will build on this earlier research to gather more evidence that will inform NHS policy around prescribing outdoor activities to support mental health.
 The hope is that, in the future, this kind of help will be available to all who need it on the NHS.
 By becoming a participant, you can help us to achieve this aim.

-We are currently recruiting veterans and emergency service personnel.
+We are currently recruiting military veterans, emergency service personnel, and train and tube train drivers.

 Each trip will involve a weekend angling event during summer or autumn 2025 or 2026.
 Participants will be provided with free meals and overnight accommodation as well as angling equipment.